tmeire/tracks/database/README.md

 # Database Library

-This package provides a simple database library for the Floral CRM application.
+This package provides a simple database library for the Tracks framework.
 It is designed to meet the following requirements:

 - No use of reflection for marshaling/unmarshaling data
 - Minimal duplication of field lists